coccoinomane/web3cli/README.md

 # Features

 - Easily interact with EVM-compatible chains using your terminal
-- Works with the most popular chains: Ethereum, Binance, Avalanche and more to come!
+- Works with the most popular chains: Ethereum, Binance, Avalanche and more to come
 - Save addresses you use often and access them with their tag
 - Send transactions from multiple signers
 - Concatenate commands to build powerful scripts
-- [To be implemented]: Support for ERC20 operations, using the token name (e.g. USDC) instead of its address.
+- [To be implemented]: Transfer tokens, using the token name (USDC, UNI, WETH, etc) instead of its address.
-- [To be implemented]: DeFi support, e.g. sell Curve's yield on Uniswap, setup a DCA plan on TraderJoe, etc.
+- [To be implemented]: DeFi support: sell Curve's rewards on Uniswap, setup a DCA plan on TraderJoe, etc.

 # Install